bb-io/QuickBooks-Online/README.md

 1. Navigate to Apps, and identify the QuickBooks Online app.
 You can use search to find it.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My QuickBooks Online connection'.
-4. Fill in the 'API url' field, for example `https://sandbox-quickbooks.api.intuit.com`.
+4. Fill in the 'API url' field, for example `https://sandbox-quickbooks.api.intuit.com` or `https://quickbooks.api.intuit.com`.
 5. Fill in the 'Company ID' field with your QuickBooks Online organization ID.
 6. Fill in the 'Minor version' field with the minor version of the QuickBooks Online API you want to use.
 For now, latest version is `70` (and it can start from `1`).
 7. Click _Connect_.

+Also, note, that currently, the QuickBooks Online app available only in a sendbox environment.
+We are working on adding the production environment as well.

 ## Actions